Local Leadership and Integration Fund (LLIF)

 Theory of Change

 Premier Advisory Group has a market leading track record in working with its clients to secure funding across a range of central and local government schemes.
+We have supported clients in the first round, and will use our expertise to support new projects for the second round.
 We have significant experience in presenting the practical application of theory in project design and delivery.

 Since formation in 2015, we have secured over: